rubensworks/PhD-Thesis/content/preface.md

 which is how I ended up at Ghent University.
 The most impactful year for me was the final year of my Master's, which is when I worked on my thesis.
-Due to my existing interest in Web technologies,
+Because of my existing interest in Web technologies,
 I chose for a topic in the *Semantic Web* domain.
 Under the excellent supervision of [Ruben Verborgh](https://ruben.verborgh.org/) and [Pieter Colpaert](https://pietercolpaert.be/), I investigated [*continuous querying*](https://www.rubensworks.net/publications/taelman_mastersthesis/) within the Semantic Web.